The beginning

 S’ul-hween X’pey (Elder Cedar) Nature Reserve

-GaLTT also helped the Islands Trust and the Land Conservancy in their campaign to establish S’ul-hween X’pey (Elder Cedar) Nature Reserve, which became the first Free Crown Grant received by the Islands Trust Conservancy (then called Islands Trust Fund) from the province.
-It protects a rare stand of old growth trees.
+GaLTT also helped the Islands Trust and the Land Conservancy in their campaign to establish S’ul-hween X’pey (Elder Cedar) Nature Reserve.
+For 15 years the local community and Snuneymuxw First Nations (SFN) had worked together to protect this rare stand of old growth trees, which, in May 2006, became the first Free Crown Grant received from the Province by the Islands Trust Conservancy (then called Islands Trust Fund).

 Group of people standing in front of a sign for the S'ul-hween X'pey (Elder Cedar) Nature Reserve.